Connecting to S3#

 print(f.read())

-See Storing secrets for information about adding credentials to the platform, to make them available in your projects.
+See Secrets for information about adding credentials to the platform, to make them available in your projects.
 Any secrets you add will be available across all sessions and deployments associated with your user account.